 The Milky Way and the nearby Andromeda galaxy are on a course of a frontal collision that will take place in four billion years, according to U.S. scientists who made this announcement after the systematic research using the Hubble telescope.

 How and when will the Milky Way and Andromeda galaxy collide?

-The fact that the two galaxies were in the path that brought them together has been known for decades but there was not enough information on the time and the type of collision.
+The fact that the two galaxies were in the path that brought them together has been known for decades, but there was not enough information on the time and the type of collision.

-In about four billion years the galaxies will collide, but it will take another two billion years for them to merge completely.
+In about four billion years, the galaxies will collide, but it will take another two billion years for them to merge completely.
 The image of the two galaxies will change dramatically and will create an elliptical galaxy with an irregular shape.

 A smaller companion galaxy, the Triangulum (M33) is also directing to the point of impact and will probably merge with the new galaxy later.